josifini/CSE-310-Work-Folder/Module 1/Module 1 Wk 2-3/JavaScriptREADME.md

 4. [Local Server Environment (for testing):
 Live Server Extension for VS Code: An extension for Visual Studio Code that launches a local development server with live reload feature for static and dynamic pages.]

-{Describe the programming language that you used and any libraries.}
+Javascript was used for the programming language

 # Useful Websites

-{Make a list of websites that you found helpful in this project}

 - [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript)
 - [Galvanize](https://www.galvanize.com/blog/what-is-javascript-used-for/)

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

-- Item 1
+* Item 1
 Prioritizing Tasks
-- Item 2
+* Item 2
 Editing Tasks
-- Item 3
+* Item 3
 Data persistence (using local storage or a backend)